gromacs/gromacs/docs/user-guide/mdrun-performance.rst

   imbalance, the automated PME-tuning might have reduced the initial imbalance.
   You could still gain performance by changing the mdp parameters or increasing the number of PME ranks.
-* In GPU-resident runs (``-update gpu``), frequent virial or energy computation can have a large overhead (and this will not show up in the cycle counters).
+* (Especially) In GPU-resident runs (``-update gpu``):

+  * Frequent virial or energy computation can have a large overhead (and this will not show up in the cycle counters).
-  To reduce this overhead, increase ``nstcalcenergy``.
+    To reduce this overhead, increase ``nstcalcenergy``;
+  * Frequent temperature or pressure coupling can have significant overhead; to reduce this, make sure to have as infrequent coupling as your algorithms allow (typically >=50-100 steps).

-* If the neighbor searching takes a lot of time, increase nstlist.
+* If the neighbor searching and/or domain decomposition takes a lot of time, increase ``nstlist``.
 If a Verlet buffer tolerance is used, this is done automatically by :ref:`gmx mdrun` and the pair-list buffer is increased to keep the energy drift constant.

+    * especially with multi-GPU runs, the automatic increasing of ``nstlist`` at ``mdrun`` startup can be conservative and larger value is often be optimal (e.g. ``nstlist=200-300`` with PME and default Verlet buffer tolerance).

 * If ``Comm. energies`` takes a lot of time (a note will be printed in the log file), increase nstcalcenergy.
 * If all communication takes a lot of time, you might be running on too many cores, or you could try running combined MPI/OpenMP parallelization with 2 or 4 OpenMP threads per MPI process.
+* In multi-GPU runs avoid using as many ranks as cores (or hardware threads) since this introduces a major inefficiency due to overheads associated to GPUs sharing by several MPI ranks.
+  Use at most a few ranks per GPU, 1-3 ranks is generally optimal;
+  with GPU-resident mode and direct GPU communication typically 1 rank/GPU is best.